tailwindlabs/tailwindcss.com/source/docs/using-with-preprocessors.blade.md

 @@import "./custom-utilities.css";
 ```

-You can solve this by putting each of the `@@tailwind` declarations their own files.
-We provide separate files for each `@@tailwind` declaration with the framework itself that you can import directly from `node_modules` or you can create each .css file.
-For example, create `tailwindcss/base.css` with a single line `@@tailwind base;`. `postcss-import` is smart enough to look for files in the `node_modules` folder automatically, so you don't need to provide the entire path — `"tailwindcss/base"` for example is enough.
+To help you get around this, we provide separate CSS files for each `@@tailwind` declaration out of the box that you can import directly from `node_modules`.
+The `postcss-import` is smart enough to look for files in the `node_modules` folder automatically, so you don't need to provide the entire path — `"tailwindcss/base"` for example is enough.

 @component('_partials.tip-good')
 Import our provided CSS files